antonigno/dummy/README.md

 It might work with different versions.

-Install everything than create a database "dummy" in mysql. then mysql -u user -p < dummy.sql configure dummy/settings.py with your db credentials. start server with python manage.py runserver 8080 or whatever port and url you like access via browser http://localhost:8080/search to start actually only a few fake websites has been inserted in db. you can test the functionalities with keywords like python, news.... try searching something strange to have a list of all configured sites. rank will be calculated adding a rank value for every keyword configured for each site.
+Install everything than create a database "dummy" in mysql; then mysql -u user -p < dummy.sql; configure dummy/settings.py with your db credentials; start server with python manage.py runserver 8080 or whatever port and url you like; access via browser http://localhost:8080/search to start; actually only a few fake websites has been inserted in db. you can test the functionalities with keywords like python, news.... try searching something strange to have a list of all configured sites. rank will be calculated adding a rank value for every keyword configured for each site.
 A working server is running @ http://199.175.51.240:8080/search/